snorthman/cardlatex/README.md

 - `width (length)`: `required` Width of the card.
 - `height (length)`: `required` Height of the card.
-- `ppi (number)`: `default = 0` Calculate by dividing the pixels in width or height with the width or height in inches.
+- `dpi (number)`: `default = 0` Calculate by dividing the pixels in width or height with the width or height in inches.
-This is helpful when defining pixel-perfect coordinate positioning, as a node at `(300, -300)` (with no length hint) will be positioned at 300 pixels from the top left.
+This is helpful when defining pixel-perfect coordinate positioning.
+If your background image has a resolution of 2048 pixels, and your card is 3.5in, `\cardlatex[dpi]{2048/3.5}` will have a node at `(300, -300)` (with no length hint) will be positioned at 300 pixels from the top left.
 - `bleed (length)`: `default = 0` Bleed margin of the card.

 [//]: # (- `spacing &#40;length&#41;`: `default = 0` Spacing between cards when `--print` is used.)